allenai/ontoemma/README.md

 This will create an `ontoemma` conda environment and install all required libraries.

 ## Run OntoEmma (align two KBs)
 To run OntoEmma, use `run_ontoemma.py`.

+For a full description of arguments and usages, run: `python run_ontoemma.py -h`

 The wrapper implements the following arguments:

 - -p \<model_type> (lr = logistic regression, nn = neural network)
 - -m \<model_path>